Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 This however still is not the most direct, low latent option.

 ## Managed SNAT
 If traversing back to on-prem is not a requirement.
 Consider using Managed SNAT directly from AVS itself.
-As the name suggest, this is an AVS managed mechanism to give your Private workloads a Public IP to access the internet
+As the name suggest, this is an AVS managed mechanism to give your Private workloads a Public IP to access the internet for outbound traffic.

 ![managedsnat.png](./images/snat.png)
 See:https://learn.microsoft.com/en-us/azure/azure-vmware/enable-managed-snat-for-workloads